paslandau/paslandau.github.io/source/about/index.md

 slug: "about"
 ---

-I'm a 28 year old tech enthusiast who currently works as a tech lead at [ABOUT YOU GmbH](http://corporate.aboutyou.de/en/).
+I'm a 28 year old tech enthusiast who currently works as Head of Marketing Technology (team lead for the online marketing development department) at [ABOUT YOU GmbH](http://corporate.aboutyou.de/en/).
 At this particular point in time, I'm really digging software development especially backend PHP coding particularly with Laravel.
 Apart from that I've always enjoyed earning money on the internet - which initially brought me to SEO.
 Which was a lot more fun when Google was not that sophisticated tbh :) Besides that, I tend to work out.